inspec/inspec/lib/plugins/inspec-habitat/README.md

 ### Fetching Profiles from Chef Automate During Build

-Chef Automate requires authentication to fetch profiles from.
+Fetching profiles from Chef Automate requires authentication.

 Run the following commands prior to creating/uploading your Habitat package: